Skip to main content

 Domestic Violence Prevention

 More than two million men and women are assaulted by an intimate partner or other household member each year in the United States.
 Domestic violence does not discriminate.
-It affects people regardless of socioeconomic background, education, gender, sexual orientation, race, ethnicity or employment.
+It affects people regardless of socioeconomic background, education, sex, sexual orientation, race, ethnicity or employment.
 Unfortunately, CBP employees are not immune.
 We want to be very clear: domestic violence is unacceptable and is contrary to the core values of CBP.

 Domestic violence is a pattern of physical, sexual or emotional abuse used by an intimate partner to gain or retain power in a relationship.